-Desktops as a Service: Changing headaches into prosperity!
+Desktop as a Service is changing headaches running a business into prosperity!

 “A man of many crafts and a deserted home”, an old Greek saying that makes sense today and resonates with many business owners.
 Company leaders are often required to concentrate on diverse tasks when running their businesses, so they spend less time working on core business activities.